ucphhpc/migrid-user-docs/docs/sections/erda/archiving/index.rst

 |

-**Step 3: Preview & Finalize**
+**Step 3: Preview & Finalise**

 If you selected Make Dataset Publicly available you can use the Preview publishing button to see a draft of the published archive.
-At this point you can continue modifying the archive contents like above through the Edit archive button, until at last you click Finalize archive to actually permanently freeze it and thereby mark it ready for additional tape archiving.
+At this point, you can continue modifying the archive contents like above through the Edit archive button, until at last you click Finalize archive to actually permanently freeze it and thereby mark it ready for additional tape archiving.
 This is necessary to get the extra data safety and guarantee that it will remain available for at least 10 years.